 Hood: Adjustable hood ensures a secure fit to keep moisture off your head and face.
 Stand collar helps keep you warm even when you have the hood down.

-Style and Function Elements: One front upper pocket and one back pocket means you can easily store your phone and other belongings.
+Style and Function Elements: Two side pockets and one back pocket means you can easily store your phone and other belongings.
 This is another great packable waterproof running jacket that all folds up into its own back pocket.